schmudde/blog/content/posts/2024-01-15-untangling-non-linearity.md

 *Beyond the Frame* was always a place for me to link together disparate ideas.
 The blogging medium works well because it is faster to publish than a book or a magazine article.
 And yet I have to refine my ideas because they do, indeed, get published.

-I don't make major edits to any text after a piece goes out on the World Wide Web.
-That includes [the last time](/posts/archive/5334225085.html) I mentioned Murch in 2011 on *Beyond the Frame*.
-But I do update the style.[^old-header] Some readers may have noticed that the header design and logo[^license] has changed for 2024.
+My interests and priorities change over time.
+But the links between old ideas and new endeavors only deepen.
+The last time I mentioned Murch on *Beyond the Frame* was [over 10 years ago](/posts/archive/5334225085.html) in a completely different context.
+New perspectives provide fertile ground for new connections.
+That's why I'm always thinking about how to improve the structure of information in this blog and refine its presentation;[^old-header] some readers may have noticed that the header design and logo[^license] has changed for 2024.

 Last year I contracted Torinese designer [Alma Gianarro](https://almagianarro.com/) to come up with something that referenced the boxes and arrows of a linked list.
 When she showed me her initial concepts, I was surprised to see how much they reminded me of early computational art by Vera Molnár and Frieder Nake.
 So we took the theme and ran with it.